Our legal responsibilities:

 procedures, or administer drugs.
 We can give oxygen, if needed.

 of the Automated External Defibrillator.
-We also
+We also have trauma kits,

-to transport the public in medical emergencies.
-We can assist
+transport the public in medical emergencies.
+We can assist in arranging

-transport," and if necessary, will contact appropriate full-service emergency
+and if necessary, will contact appropriate full-service emergency

 medical units.
-Those units assume responsibility on
+Those units assume responsibility on arrival, and can

-operates full time, 7 days a week, 24 hours a day.
+full time, 7 days a week, 24 hours a day.
 We are equipped with radios

-that have State Forestry channels as well as our
+that have State Forestry channels as well as our own frequency, CBs,

 We now have three experienced, well-trained base dispatch operators,

-has frequently served as dispatch operator over the past 15
+frequently served as dispatch operator over the past 15 years, continues

-911 - Emergency Dispatch Communications Systems Training Intensive.
+- Emergency Dispatch Communications Systems Training Intensive.
 Sharron

 has worked dispatch for the last several years, and Cheri, for the

-past 21 years, since the initial inception of
+past 21 years, since the initial inception of the fire district.

 We maintain a central